 - approved the key performance indicators for the executives; and

 - recommendation of non-executive director fees for approval to the Board.

 As required by the Companies Act and King IV, the following resolutions will be tabled for shareholder voting at the AGM, details of which can be found in the AGM notice:

 - binding vote on non-executive directors' fees; and

-- a non-binding advisory vote on the Group's remuneration policy.
+- non-binding advisory vote on the Group's remuneration policy and Implementation report.

-The Committee Chairperson reports to the Board after each Committee meeting and attends the AGM to answer questions from shareholders on the Committee area of responsibility.
+The Committee Chairperson reports to the Board after each Committee meeting and attends the AGM to answer questions from shareholders on the Committee's area of responsibility.

 REMUNERATION COMMITTEE COMPOSITION

 The Remuneration Committee is a sub-committee of the Board.
 The Committee meets at least twice per annum.
 The Committee is chaired by an independent non-executive director and comprises three directors.
 The majority of directors on the Committee are independent.